-Rumours of the death of buy-to-let have been greatly exaggerated.
-There have been a lot of changes recently, sure.
+Rumours of its death have been greatly exaggerated but there have been a lot of changes in buy to let in 2017.
 From the cut to mortgage interest tax relief to changes to stamp duty on second homes.
 Mortgages are more difficult to come by and legislation is becoming increasingly complex.
 Many see these changes as representing the end of buy-to-let landlords.
 But, for my part, I see a market that is very much alive and kicking.

 - Is The Buy To Let Market Dead?